airswing/solidity-exercises/exercises/ownable/README.md

 ## Function Modifiers

-Function modifier can amend the behaviour of functions in a declarative way.
+Function modifier can amend the behavior of functions in a declarative way.
 Typical use case is to define a precondition before calling a function.

 ```
 bool open = false;